Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Methods

 \textbf{Large vessels.} We assume the blood to be incompressible, Newtonian, and homogeneous with axially symmetric flow, and the vessels to be long and thin.
 Under these assumptions, flow, pressure, and vessel cross-sectional area satisfy mass conservation and momentum balance equations of the form

-where $0\leq x\leq L$ (cm) is the axial position along the vessel, $\mu$ (g/cm/s) is the dynamic viscosity, $\rho$ (g/cm$^3$) is blood density, $\nu = \mu/\rho$ (cm$^2$/s) is the kinematic viscosity, $R$ (cm) is the radius, and $t$ (s) is time.
+\hot{where $0\leq x\leq L$ (cm) is the axial position along the vessel, $\mu$ (g/cm-s) is the viscosity, $\rho$ (g/cm$^3$) is blood density, $\nu = \mu/\rho$ (cm$^2$/s) is the kinematic viscosity, $R$ (cm) is the radius, and $t$ (s) is time}.
 These equations rely on the assumption of a Stokes boundary layer

 Here $\delta = \sqrt{\nu T/2\pi}$ (cm) is the boundary layer thickness, $T$ (s) is the duration of the cardiac cycle, $u_x$ is the axial velocity, and $\bar{u}_x$ is the axial velocity outside of the boundary layer.